crcollins/chemtools-webapp/docs/other/main.md

     /chem/$NAME.mol2
     /chem/$NAME.mol2?view=true

-The last molecule specific access is the png image.
+The last type of molecule specific access is an image of the structure.
+This comes in two different forms, both of which show the exact same thing.
+The first is a standard .png image.
+The second is a vector version in the form of a .svg.
 It is a very basic rendering over the overall structure of the molecule.

-    Single Bond     = single white line
+    Single Bond     = single black line
-    Aromatic Bond   = single red line
+    Aromatic Bond   = two dashed red lines
-    Double Bond     = single green line
+    Double Bond     = two green lines
-    Triple Bond     = single blue line
+    Triple Bond     = three blue lines

     Sulfur          = yellow dot
     Oxygen          = red dot